C/1973 E1 (Kohoutek): Cultural impact

 With predictions of Kohoutek's exceptional brightness being well-circulated, the comet became a cultural and media phenomenon by mid-summer 1973, leading to widespread cometary paraphernalia, apparel, and accessories.
 Sales of telescopes rose sharply leading up to the comet's anticipated appearance.
-Edmund Scientific Corporation reported a 200 percent increase in its sale of telescopes in 1973 relative to 1972.
+Edmund Scientific Corporation reported a 200% increase in its sale of telescopes in 1973 relative to 1972.
 Sales for telescopes and binoculars quadrupled at Macy's after the company ran a seven-column ad in the New York Times.
 Interest in popular astronomy books also increased as the comet neared.
 Pinnacle Books published and quickly sold 750,000 copies of astrologer Joseph Goodavage's book "The Comet Kohoutek", which described the comet as a "harbinger of God".
 Astronomers appeared more frequently on television talk shows and were in greater demand as lecturers to speak on comets; Carl Sagan appeared on The Tonight Show Starring Johnny Carson to discuss the comet.

 The timing of Kohoutek's visible apparition around Christmastide was of spiritual significance to fundamentalist Christians; in some circles, Kohoutek became known as the "Christmas comet".
 It renewed interest in the nature of the Star of Bethlehem, including the idea that the event may have been a comet.
 Some fundamentalist Protestants interpreted the comet as a harbinger of the Second Coming.
-Radio preacher Carl McIntire stated that the comet was "so beyond anything men have ever seen before" and that "only the Holy Scripture [offered] anything to explain it."
+Radio preacher Carl McIntire stated that the comet was "so beyond anything men have ever seen before" and that "only the Holy Scripture [offered] anything to explain it".
 Kohoutek also took on spiritual significance in the New Age movement and other followers of Western esotericism.
 One view was that the comet heralded a new cosmic age – the "age of Kohoutek".
 Proponents of this view organized the Kohoutek Celebration of Consciousness at the Bill Graham Civic Auditorium in San Francisco in January 1974.
 For some, the comet's arrival was a portent of disaster.
 In 1973, David Berg, founder of the Children of God, predicted that Comet Kohoutek foretold a colossal doomsday event in the United States by the end of January 1974 because of divine judgment and "America's wickedness".
 Some of the movement's followers intended to leave the U.S. in response to the impending comet.
 There were other circulated fringe claims predicting that the comet would cause mass hysteria or spell death for humanity by igniting the global oil supply.